Godelieve: Hagiography

-Tradition, as recorded in her Vita, states that she was pious as a young girl, and became much sought after by suitors as a beautiful young woman.
-Godelieve, however, wanted to become a nun.
-A nobleman named Bertolf (Berthold) of Gistel, however, determined to marry her, successfully invoked the help of her father's overlord, Eustace II, Count of Boulogne, along with her parents.
-She accepted the betrothal obediently and went to Bertolf's family home.
-There she was badly treated by him and his mother.
-She continued to live as an obedient daughter-in-law, managing the household well and with Christian charity.
+The Vita Godeliph states that she was pious as a young girl, and became much sought after by suitors as a honourable, wise, modest and kind woman.
+Her father choose a nobleman named Bertolf (Berthold) of Gistel as groom, because his parents offered him a huge dowry.
+But on the day Bertolf brought Godelieve to Gistel for the marriage celebration, he started to hate her under the bad influence of his mother.
+Bertolf did not even participate in his own, three-day long marriage celebration and ignored Godelieve.
+Godelieve, however, lived as an obedient daughter-in-law, managing the household well and with Christian charity.
 Bertold became more dissatisfied with her, and he ordered his servants to provide only bread and water to the young bride.
 Godelieve shared this food with the poor.

 Godelieve managed to escape to the home of her father, Hemfrid, seigneur of Wierre-Effroy.
-Hemfrid, appealing to the Bishops of Tournai and Soissons and the Count of Flanders, they concluded the marriage to be indissoluble and managed to have Bertolf restore Godelieve to her rightful position as his wife, which signaled a renewal of persecution.
+Hemfrid appealed to the Count of Flanders, which referred the case to the Bishop of Noyon and Tournai.
+Both the count and the bishop ordered Bertolf to restore Godelieve to her rightful position as his wife, and Godelieve returned to Gistel with her husband.

-In July 1070, Godelieve returned to Gistel and soon after, at the order of Bertolf, was strangled by two servants and thrown into a pool, (Note: Kienzle and Nienhuis state she was placed in her bed) causing it to appear she died a natural death.
+Soon after, Bertolf conceived a plan to murder Godelieve.
+Two servants, Lantbert and Hacca, lured Godelieve outside at night and strangled her.
+Once she stopped breathing they drowned her in a well, and then the corpse was put back in bed, trying to make appear Godelieve died a natural death.